Floer theory and flips: Hamiltonian perturbations

-More generally, we consider surfaces with strip-like ends.
-A surface with strip like ends consists of a surface with boundary $\Sigma$ equipped with a complex structure $j: T \Sigma \to T\Sigma$, and a collection of embeddings
+In order to relate bimodules defined using different perturbations we also consider Hamiltonian perturbations on surfaces with strip-like ends.
+A {\em surface with strip like ends} consists of a surface with boundary $S$ equipped with a complex structure $j: TS \to TS$, and a collection of embeddings

 such that $\kappa_e^* j$ is the standard almost complex structure on the strip, and the complement of the union of the images of the maps $\kappa_e$ is compact.
-Any such surface has a canonical compactification $\ol{\Sigma}$ with the structure of a compact surface with boundary obtained by adding a point at infinity along each strip like end and taking the local coordinate to be the exponential of $ \pm 2 \pi i \kappa_e $.
-Given a surface with strip-like ends consider $ E := \Sigma \times X $ as fiber bundle over $\Sigma$ with fiber $X$.
+Any such surface has a canonical compactification $\ol{S}$ with the structure of a compact surface with boundary obtained by adding a point at infinity along each strip like end and taking the local coordinate to be the exponential of $ \pm 2 \pi i \kappa_e $.

+Hamiltonian-perturbed pseudoholomorphic maps are in bijection with holomorphic sections of the trivial bundle with respect to a non-product almost complex structure.
+Given a surface with strip-like ends let $ E := S \times X $ denote the product considered as a fiber bundle over $S$ with fiber $X$.
 Following \cite[(8.1.3)]{ms:jh}, let $\pi_X: E \to X$ denote the projection on the fiber.
-In local coordinates $s,t$ on $\Sigma$ define $K_s,K_t$ by $ K = K_s \d s + K_t \d t$.
+In local coordinates $s,t$ on $S$ define $K_s,K_t$ by $ K = K_s \d s + K_t \d t$.
 Let

-The form $\omega_{E}$ is closed, restricts to the two-form $\omega$ on any fiber, and defines the structure of a symplectic fiber bundle on $E$ over $\Sigma$.
-Consider the splitting $TE \cong \pi_X^* TX \oplus (\Sigma \times \R^2) .$ Let $j_\Sigma: T \Sigma \to T\Sigma$ denote the standard complex structure on $\Sigma$.
+The form $\omega_{E}$ is closed, restricts to the two-form $\omega$ on any fiber, and defines the structure of a symplectic fiber bundle on $E$ over $S$.
+Consider the splitting $TE \cong \pi_X^* TX \oplus (S \times \R^2) .$ Let $j_S: T {S} \to T{S}$ denote the standard complex structure on ${S}$.
 Define an almost complex structure on $E$ by